 If aphids manage to get a toehold in your garden, try washing them away.
 Use a strong stream of water from your garden hose every other day.

-Wash your infested hibiscus plants thoroughly and knock the aphids to the ground.
+Wash your infested hibiscus plants thoroughly spraying the entire plant and knock the aphids to the ground.

 For the most part, a strong stream of water will drown aphids.
 Even those managing to survive will not be able to make their way back onto your plants again.

 Once you’ve got the problem under control, make a habit of washing your plants down once every couple of weeks to discourage aphid infestation.

 Use Natural Oils and Soaps To Get Rid Of Aphids